Content Providers and Content Resolvers are a common source of confusion for beginning

 What is a Content Provider?

-Whereas the Content Resolver provides an abstraction from the application's Content Providers, Content Providers provides an abstraction from the underlying data source (i.e. a SQLite database).
+Whereas the Content Resolver provides an abstraction from the application's Content Providers, Content Providers provide an abstraction from the underlying data source (i.e. a SQLite database).
 They provide mechanisms for defining data security (i.e. by enforcing read/write permissions) and offer a standard interface that connects data in one process with code running in another process.

 Content Providers provide an interface for publishing and consuming data, based around a